tpy6aHKT/project-ngx-shop-task-book/README.md

 **DO NOT EVER RUN `npm install` ON THIS PROJECT**

 ## Local Development
-Run:

-`npm start`

-To start the app and begin development work.
-The app will launch at http://localhost:4200
+Please look at Readme inside tasks

-## Linting project
+## Linting project all tasks

 Run: